When was the last time you performed a content audit?

 Here are some actionable tips that can help you improve the ROI of your content assets:

-Alternatively, use the TF-IDF Tool to identify content gaps.
-Use if to find out if you overuse keywords, discover semantically related keywords, and compare your content to that of competitors.
+• Alternatively, use the TF-IDF Tool to identify content gaps.
+Use it to find out if you overuse keywords, discover semantically related keywords, and compare your content to that of competitors.

 • Build high-quality backlinks to content that offers valuable information and great engagement potential but is not getting enough visitors.
-Tools such as Link-Assitant and Linkody can help.
+Tools such as Link-Assistant and Linkody can help.

-• Expand the content that is shorter in length to make it more insightful and valuable for your audience.
+• Expand the content to be shorter to make it more insightful and valuable for your audience.
 Use tools like Grammarly, Hemingway Editor, and ProWritingAid to spot and fix errors while writing content.

 • Syndicate and repurpose evergreen and trending content to amplify its reach.

-• Structure your content for improved readability and to make it easier for crawlers to understand its flow.
+• Structure your content to improve readability and make it easier for crawlers to understand its flow.

 • Add examples, statistics, and case studies to engage your audience better.